 The One City Teaching Internship Program is available to undergraduates to support multicultural classrooms in Seattle area school districts.
 Our paid internship supports bilingual and bicultural undergraduates who are seeking to make an impact in their community and help to build a more representative and equitable education system.

 Our teaching intern program aims to provide an important opportunity for bilingual and bicultural undergraduates to explore careers in teaching.
-This program will allow undergraduate students to explore teaching by placing them in a school setting where their language and culture skills are highly impactful, including working with students who share the intern’s language and cultural background.
+This program will allow undergraduate students to explore teaching by placing them in a school setting where their linguistic and cultural skills are highly impactful, including working with students who share the intern’s language and their cultural background.

 As part of the program, interns may do one or more of the following:

 - Assist a lead teacher in a bilingual program

 - Lead bilingual activities with students in their home language